Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Problem Formulation and Methodology

 \section{Problem Formulation and Methodology}

-Acoustic injection refers to the process of emitting controlled sound waves, typically tonal or narrowband signals, from a speaker or long-range acoustic device (LRAD) toward a target computing device~\cite{shahrad2018acoustic}.
-When the acoustic frequency aligns with the structure's mechanical resonance frequencies, they induce strong vibrations that propagate to internal components such as HDDs, disrupting their read/write mechanisms, and even causing system failure~\cite{bolton2018blue}.
-Rapid response to such threats is critical, as HDD malfunction can occur within approximately $85$\,s of acoustic exposure, while resource reallocation alarms take up to $15$\,minutes to trigger, which is too late to prevent permanent damage~\cite{sheldon2023deep}.
-Therefore, this work focuses on developing a robust and fast localization framework capable of identifying adversarial acoustic sources within this narrow time window.

-To this end, we formulate the adversarial acoustic source localization problem by combining TDOA and FDOA measurements from a two-receiver configuration (one static, one mobile), and integrating them within a UKF-based state estimator.
-The proposed LC-MAP scheme utilizes early acoustic observations and geometric consistency to yield informed priors and accelerate filter convergence.
-The overall system and computational pipeline are illustrated in Fig.~\ref{fig:method}.
+We formulate the AASL problem by combining TDOA and FDOA measurements from a two-receiver configuration (one static, one mobile), and integrating them into a UKF pipeline. \rebuttal{Our key innovation is the LC-MAP initialization scheme, which utilizes early acoustic observations and geometric consistency to yield informed priors and accelerate filter convergence.
+Additionally, we introduce a multipath-aware TDOA measurement model and a mobile receiver state uncertainty compensation mechanism in the UKF.} The overall system configuration and computational pipeline are illustrated in Fig.~\ref{fig:method}.